xvitaly/srcrepair/docs/source/backups.rst

 Creating registry backups
 ==========================================

-If you want to create backup of video settings, video settings of all Source Engine games or Steam settings, stored in Windows registry, press button **Create** on the main toolbar and select any option from dropdown menu.
-Backup file will be created and added to the list.
+If you want to create a backup of video settings, video settings of all Source Engine games or Steam settings, stored in the Windows registry, click the **Create** button on the main toolbar and select an option from the drop-down menu.
+The backup file will be created and added to the list.